 You may wish to familiarise yourself with the University Code of Practice on Freedom of Speech that came into effect on 1 August 2024.

-Wider communications will be sent out to all staff and students as necessary in due course.
+Wider communications will be sent out to staff and students as necessary in due course.

-The Colleges and CSU are independently responsible for managing their own implementation plans, but they are collaborating with the University wherever possible to ensure a coherent approach.
+The Colleges are independently responsible for managing their own implementation plans, but they are collaborating with the University wherever possible to ensure a coherent approach.

 Can I have more detail on the background?